sdiemert/goai/README.md

 ## Use

-Each HTTP route is serviced by a different AI.
+Each HTTP route is serviced by a different AI or Util.
 The current routes are:

 * `/` : Default route, echos the request by returning the last move.
-* `/random` : Randomly selects an empty spot on the board and places a token.
+* `/ai/random` : Randomly selects an empty spot on the board and places a token.
-* `/maxLibs` : Selects an empty spot with the highest possible liberties.
+* `/ai/maxLibs` : Selects an empty spot with the highest possible liberties.
+* `/util/findArmies` : Takes a board and returns an object outlining all of the armies

-Access the AI by making an **HTTP POST** request to the respective route.
+Access the API by making an **HTTP POST** request to the respective route.

+### Input JSON
 The body of the request should be JSON string with the following structure:

 ```JSON
 {
     "size" : number,